Silibinin for Amatoxin Poisoning: Preventing the Last Thanksgiving Supper

 Some logistical issues regarding drug procurement include the following:

-- Because this is a study drug, in the setting where ingestion of amatoxin is highly suspicious, consultation with the toxicology service and/or local poison control center is necessary.
+- Because this is a study drug, in the setting where the ingestion of amatoxin is highly suspicious, consultation with the toxicology service and/or local poison control center is necessary.

 - Contact would need to be made with the principal investigator of the open-label multicenter study in order to enroll the patient(s) into the study and retrieve the drug.